Awards and Honors

 "Surfing,

-Change."
-Speech, Library Lecture Series, University of Southern
+the Currents of Change."
+Speech, Library Lecture Series,

 Phoenix, AZ.
 [Invited]